lhcb/starterkit-lessons/first-analysis-steps/split-jobs.md

----
-layout: page
-title: First Steps in LHCb
-subtitle: Splitting a job into subjobs
+# Splitting a job into subjobs

-minutes: 10
----
-> ## Learning Objectives {.objectives}
->
+{% objectives "Learning Objectives" %}
-> * Learn how to process many files in parallel on the grid
->   by splitting a job into many subjobs
+* Learn how to process many files in parallel on the grid by splitting a job into many subjobs
->
+{% endobjectives %}

 In the [previous lesson](davinci-grid.html), you've submitted a job to the LHC grid.
 You will notice that the job will take a long time to finish.